Ayoubsaab7/Sparse-relay-optimization-ADMM/README.md

 In addition to the design of each matrix, we would like to save some energy in this network configuration by turning off the ineffective relays.
 This can be mathematically done through a process called regularization.

 # C++ simulation
-To run the code, download the "Sparse-relay-optimization-ADMM" folder cointaing "main.cpp" and "Eigen".
+To run the code, download the "Sparse-relay-optimization-ADMM" folder cointaing "main.cpp", "parameters.h", "functions.h" and "Eigen".

 # Contact: suggestions, comments, questions are welcome.
 ayoub.saab@mail.mcgill.ca